Joshua-Stacy-VA/Vista-VAM/ATO/VAEC_Guide/vaec-security.md

 The ECSO team, working with VA cybersecurity groups such as the Office of Information Security (OIS), has developed three documents to help your project team go through the ATO process quickly:

+### VAEC Application On-Boarding Form
-__VAEC Application On-Boarding Form__ - Provides a quick description of your new or to-be-migrated application.
+Provides a quick description of your new or to-be-migrated application.
 Filled out by the project manager, it is designed to help VA and ECSO cybersecurity staff quickly understand your cloud-leveraged systems and its requirements.
 When complete, this form should be sent to ecsoinfo@va.gov.

 https://github.com/vistadataproject/VAM2ProjectManagement/blob/master/ATO/VAEC_Guide/source/VAEC_Application_Onboarding_Form.pdf

+### Cloud ATO Process
-__Cloud ATO Process__ - Explains how to get a VA ATO for a cloud-leveraged system. *This document doesn't replace existing VA ATO process documentation* but is meant to supplement it by explaining how the ATO process works with a cloud-leveraged system.
+Explains how to get a VA ATO for a cloud-leveraged system. *This document doesn't replace existing VA ATO process documentation* but is meant to supplement it by explaining how the ATO process works with a cloud-leveraged system.

 https://github.com/vistadataproject/VAM2ProjectManagement/blob/master/ATO/VAEC_Guide/source/Cloud_ATO_Process_2018-11-09.pdf